-There's been a rash of conjectures about all kinds of bad project management ideas things of late.
+There's been a rash of conjectures about all kinds of bad project management ideas of late.
 Time to update the Don't Do Stupid Things on Purpose (DDSTOP) post.

-I worked a program that had a simple goal - remove all the nuclear waste from a weapons production plant and send it to secure storage, cleanup up all the normal hazards and send them to their assigned disposal sites, uninstall all the infrastructure (heating ventilating, communications and security) while 5,000 people were still working there and not kill anyone along the way.
-The infrastructure remove program meant installing a complete wireless umbrella across several 100 square miles of property with full encrypted security while maintaining voice, data, first responder, physical, and cyber control.
+I worked a program that had a simple goal - remove all the nuclear waste from a weapons production plant and send it to secure storage, cleanup all the normal hazards and send them to their assigned disposal sites, uninstall all the infrastructure (heating ventilating, communications, and security) while 5,000 people were still working there and not kill anyone along the way.
+The infrastructure removal program meant installing a complete wireless umbrella across several 100 square miles of property with full encrypted security while maintaining voice, data, first responder, physical, and cyber control.

-There was in Incident in which a fire started in an elevator shaft several stories below ground when foam filler was used without reading the directions on its applicable.
+There was in Incident in which a fire started in an elevator shaft several stories below ground when foam filler was used without reading the directions on its application.
 The result was a safety standown for everyone, including all us office workers, to get the message about health, safety, and safeguards of the materials and processes on site.

 DON'T DO STUPID THINGS ON PURPOSE (DDSTOP)

 I'm reminded of that when I hear suggested processes - in less threatening environments - like:

 - Let's spend more on estimating than on the effort to produce the product.

 - Let's use under sampled, non-statistically adjusted past performance for future performance and ignore that the past may or may not be like the future.